Blog-Reference and Blog-Reference and Blog-Reference

 This equation says that the business sector’s deficit (surplus) equals the household sector’s surplus (deficit).
 Put bluntly, monetary loss is the counterpart of monetary saving and monetary profit is the counterpart of monetary dissaving.
 This is the most elementary form of the macroeconomic Profit Law.
 The elementary production-consumption economy clearly is a zero-sum system, i.e. Qm+Sm=0, but NOT a zero-profit game.

 Profit for the economy as a WHOLE has NOTHING to do with productivity, the wage rate, the working hours, exploitation, competition, innovation, capital, power, monopoly, monopsony, waiting, risk, greed, the smartness/stupidity of capitalists or any other subjective factors.
-Total profit/loss is in the most elementary case OBJECTIVELY determined with the accuracy of two decimal places by the change of the household sector’s debt.
+Total profit/loss is in the most elementary case OBJECTIVELY determined with the precision of two decimal places by the change of the household sector’s debt.

 The balances of the business sector, the household sector, the government sector and the foreign trade sector are interrelated as follows Qm=−Sm+I+Yd+(G−T)+(X−M), and this is the Profit Law for an open economy (X−M) with a government sector (G−T) and with business investment I and distributed profit Yd.